axelvanherle/axelvanherle.github.io/content/post/21-02-23_p2ptcpchatclient.md

     inputLineEdit->clear();
 });
 ```

-And here we are, at the end of the main with the last two lines, but fear not; there is more. `window.show()` makes the window visible to the user.
-The second line `return a.exec()` starts the event loop of the Qt application, which waits for and processes events.
+This is a lambda function that is used to connect the click signal of the `sendButton` to a slot that sends a message to all peers.
+When the `sendButton` is clicked, the function gets executed.
+It first retrieves the message entered by the user from the `inputLineEdit`, and checks if it is empty.
+If it is, it displays an error message using a `QMessageBox`.
+Otherwise, it logs the message to the `debugTextEdit`, sends it to all connected peers using the `sendToAll` function of the `TcpClient` object, and clears the `inputLineEdit`.

 ```cpp
 window.show();
 return a.exec();
 ```
+And here we are, at the end of the main with the last two lines, but fear not; there is more. `window.show()` makes the window visible to the user.
+The second line `return a.exec()` starts the event loop of the Qt application, which waits for and processes events.

 Now we move on to the `TcpClient` class.
 I will not be explaining the header file at all, since this is just the declaration of the functions, slots, etc. The header file can be found [here](https://github.com/axelvanherle/P2P-TCP-chatclient-NP/blob/main/p2pchatclient/tcpclient.h) and the CPP file can be found [here](https://github.com/axelvanherle/P2P-TCP-chatclient-NP/blob/main/p2pchatclient/tcpclient.cpp).

-This code snippet defines the constructor for the `TcpClient` class, which is a subclass of the `QObject` class.
-This initializes the server socket, connects the `newConnection()` signal to the `handleNewConnection()` slot to handle new connections (this is self-explanatory), and starts listening for incoming connections on a specified port number.
-This means that when a new connection is made, the `handleNewConnection()` slot will be called.
 ```cpp
 TcpClient::TcpClient(QObject *parent)
     : QObject(parent)